hamed-abdelhaq/mlops-demos/experiment-tracking/README.md

 * ***Optimization***: With the use of experiment tracking tools, we can develop more effective workflows and automate certain steps that are typically carried out manually.

-## Using Spreadsheets to document experements
+## Using Spreadsheets to document experiments
 This approach falls short for any reasonably complex project:

 * Prone to errors: Manually copying and pasting results is inconvenient and likely to result in mistakes in the long run.
 Even if you automate data input, problems may arise later on.